 Serve with warm maple syrup, and powdered sugar.

-RESOURCES TO MAKE Instant Pot French Toast Casserole recipe and more
+Resources to Make Instant Pot French Toast Casserole Recipe

 This post contains Affiliate links.
 As an Amazon Associate I earn from qualifying purchases.